 8 Tips for Successfully Growing Your Independent Study Program

 Increased interest in Independent Study (IS) is here to stay.
-That became evident when learning environments had to shift due to the COVID-19 pandemic, and it’s even more true now with California’s AB 130 mandating that every CA district offer an Independent Study option while placing new, complex requirements on IS as a whole.
+That became evident when learning environments had to shift due to the COVID-19 pandemic, and it’s even more true now with California’s AB 130, AB 167, and now AB 181 mandating that every CA district offer an Independent Study option while placing new, complex requirements on IS as a whole.

 With this wave of students and families seeking alternatives to the traditional classroom environment, many education leaders are looking for best practices, tools, and technology to help them successfully grow an Independent Study program.